Weyaaron/pass-testhaveibeenpwned/README.md

 # pass-testhaveibeenpwned

 This python script  runs your pass-store [1] against a database of known leaked passwords[2].
-The critical steps happens offline, you may find technical details at [3].
+The critical steps happen offline, you may find technical details at [3].
 Your passwords never leave your machine.

 It is work in progress, but should be usable as is.
 Some (early) versions